 I think the reason the homeopathy, kinesiology, reiki and osteopathy have made such a difference to my RA is because they are all looking holistically at your body and mind and not just focusing on treating your symptoms.
 They have all been focused on healing my body and immune system so that it can bring itself back into a state of balance and wellness and I will continue with all of these therapies to help maintain this state.
-Alongside the physical benefits, they have each given me help with the emotional and mental toll with being diagnosed with and living with a chronic illness, which I believe has been vital on my road to recovery.
+Alongside the physical benefits, they have each given me help to process my emotions on my journey, which I believe has been vital on my road to recovery.

 If you are thinking of going down the holistic therapy route, I would definitely check that the therapist you have found has the appropriate qualifications and has had experience with auto-immune conditions.
 Most therapies have official websites where you can find a therapist and check if your therapist has the appropriate credentials.
 I have also found it useful to get recommendations from therapists about other treatments that might help alongside theirs as that is how I built up my network of holistic support and the fact that most of them know each other is a real bonus as they can work together and complement each other.